daroga0002/terraform-bootstrap/README.md

 Check for merge conflicts................................................Passed
 ```

-`pre-commit` is checking all hooks and in case of `terraform_fmt` and `terraform_docs` hooks is also fixing all issues (overall result is failed but after second run all hooks should be passed).
+`pre-commit` is checking all hooks.
+In the case of `terraform_fmt` and `terraform_docs`, hooks also fix all issues (the overall result fails, but after rerunning, it should pass).

-If you want commit without triggering hooks you can make it using option [--no-verify](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks):
+If you want to commit without triggering hooks, you can make it using option [--no-verify](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks):

 ```bash
 git commit --no-verify